 Is Veganuary the New Dryanuary?

 Looking back to the start of this year it feels like Veganuary was even bigger than Dryanuary.
 Something of a relief for those of us in the drinks trade, but also a serious indication of the power of the vegan movement.
-With ever increasing numbers of people converting to veganism, we expect Veganuary 2019 to more popular than ever.
+With ever increasing numbers of people converting to veganism, we expect Veganuary 2019 to be more popular than ever.

 So what does this mean for wine?
 And how should it influence your wine offering as a pub, bar or restaurant?